-Signed Numbers: Twos-Complement
+2.1.3 Signed Numbers: Twos-Complement

-In discussions of ADSP-218x family arithmetic, "signed" refers to twos-complement.
-Most ADSP-218x family operations presume or support twos-complement arithmetic.
-The ADSP-218x family does not use signed-magnitude, ones-complement, BCD, or excess-n formats.
+In discussions of ADSP-2100 family arithmetic, "signed" refers to twoscomplement.
+Most ADSP-2100 family operations presume or support twos-complement arithmetic.
+The ADSP-2100 family does not use signedmagnitude, ones-complement, BCD or excess-n formats.

-Fractional Representation: 1.15
+2.1.4 Fractional Representation: 1.15

-ADSP-218x family arithmetic is optimized for numerical values in a fractional binary format denoted by 1.15 ("one dot fifteen").
+ADSP-2100 family arithmetic is optimized for numerical values in a fractional binary format denoted by 1.15 ("one dot fifteen").
 In the 1.15 format, there is one sign bit (the MSB) and fifteen fractional bits representing values from -1 up to one LSB less than +1.

-Figure 2-1 shows the bit weighting for 1.15 numbers.
+Figure 2.1 shows the bit weighting for 1.15 numbers.
+Below are examples of 1.15 numbers and their decimal equivalents.